enyojs/enact-samples/sandstone/pattern-video-player-google-ads/README.md

 If you want to play another ad type, please adjust the sample to that type.
 About the ad types, you can refer to [IMA sample tags](https://developers.google.com/interactive-media-ads/docs/sdks/html5/client-side/tags).

+Additionally, the sample shows how to add ads markers on progress bar.
+Please bring the timestamp information of custom ads and positon the markers on the time when the ads play.

 For a more detailed view, check inside [App.js](src/App/App.js).

 ---